Qualia-Li/geo-whitepaper/chapters/08-appendices.md

 **About the Authors**

-**Kuan-Lai Lee** and **Sergii Melachov** are recognized experts in digital marketing and emerging technologies, with extensive experience in search optimization and AI-driven marketing strategies.
+**Quanlai Li** and **Sergii Molchanov** are recognized experts in digital marketing and emerging technologies, with extensive experience in search optimization and AI-driven marketing strategies.

 ---